 RALEIGH, N.C. - —

-Fedora Scholarship applicants are evaluated on criteria including the quality of contributions made to Fedora and other free software projects, references provided by Fedora community members, the length of time the applicant has been contributing to Fedora and the overall quality of the application.
-Recipients are awarded a scholarship to be applied toward tuition for the student's college or university education.
-Fedora Scholarship winners also receive funding for travel and lodging at the Fedora User and Developer Conference (FUDCon) nearest to their location for each year of the scholarship.
+The Fedora Scholarship program furthers Red Hat and the Fedora Project's commitment to helping develop and foster emerging talent in the field of open source software.
+Applicants will be evaluated on criteria including the quality of contributions made to Fedora and other free software projects, references provided by Fedora community members, the amount of time the applicant has been contributing to Fedora and the overall quality of the application.
+Recipients will receive $2,000 USD per year for each of the four years that they attend college or university.
+In addition, the 2011 recipient will receive funding for travel and lodging at the Fedora User and Developer Conference (FUDCon) nearest to their location for each year of the scholarship.

 For more information about the Fedora Project, visit www.fedoraproject.org.
 For more news about Red Hat, visit www.redhat.com.
 For more news, more often, visit www.press.redhat.com.